 Since we also work toward mastery, there are no failing grades.
 But if you prefer a more exact measuring system, your family can use number grades.
 If your child participates or will participate in CC Plus to receive dual enrollment for college credit, their professor will assign grades for them.

 HSLDA offers its members helpful resources for homeschooling through high school, like this article on calculating your homeschool student’s GPA.
 If you are not an HSLDA member, you can use a basic homeschool GPA calculator.

 Step 3: Fill in Your Homeschool Transcript Every Year

 At the end of each semester or academic year, you should fill in your transcript.
 To do this, you can use one of many free homeschool transcript templates online or you can use an online homeschool transcript maker or generator service.

 What’s the difference between a homeschool transcript template and a transcript maker?
 Simply put, a template helps you build your own transcript with a word processor or spreadsheet whereas a transcript generator will automatically format all the information you provide, which removes much of the stress that can come from wondering how to make a homeschool transcript.
 Many homeschool transcript generators, like Academic Records, will even calculate your student’s GPA too.

 So, every year, record what subject you taught, the grade given, and how many credit hours your student earned.
-Many homeschool parents are concerned about how to assign credit hours.
-However, it’s less complicated than it may seem.
-Check out this infographic on how to determine a credit hour for a high school transcript:

 Step 4: Create the Final Transcript